Ahmedabad plane crash: DNA confirms identities of 211 killed in the accident

 There were 242 people aboard the aircraft.
 One passenger survived with “impact injuries”.

-Twenty-nine persons were also killed on the ground after the plane crashed into the hostel building of the BJ Medical College and Hospital, Ahmedabad.
+Thirty-four persons were also killed on the ground after the plane crashed into the hostel building of the BJ Medical College and Hospital in Ahmedabad, according to Air India.

 Ahmedabad Civil Hospital’s Medical Superintendent Dr Rakesh Joshi said that among the 189 bodies handed over to families, 142 were Indians, 32 British citizens, seven Portuguese and one Canadian.